nixworks/public/news/2003/12/12/a-european-union-defence-policy-is-agreed-upon-by-britain-france-and-germany-at-the-beginning-of-an-eu-summit-in-brussels-where-the-member.md

 ### [2003-12-12](/news/2003/12/12/index.md)

 # A European Union defence policy is agreed upon by Britain, France and Germany at the beginning of an EU summit in Brussels where the member countries will discuss a forthcoming constitution for the EU.
-Defence policy: [http://news.bbc.co.uk/2/hi/europe/3312265.stm]; EU constitution: [http://news.bbc.co.uk/2/hi/europe/3252628.stm].
+Defence policy: